YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 - ``writer << sexpr`` writes the provided expression to the output, breaking long lines and adding appropriate indentation.
 - ``writer.open(sexpr)`` is similar to ``writer << sexpr`` but will omit the last closing parenthesis.
   Further arguments can then be added separately with ``<<`` or ``open``.
-  This allows for printing large s-expressions without needing the construct the whole expression in memory first.
+  This allows for printing large s-expressions without needing to construct the whole expression in memory first.
 - ``writer.open(sexpr, false)`` is similar to ``writer.open(sexpr)`` but further arguments will not be indented.
   This is used to avoid unlimited indentation on structures with unlimited nesting.
 - ``writer.close(n = 1)`` closes the last ``n`` open s-expressions.